codenlighten/ubuntu-ai/README.md

 - **Autonomous Operation:** The agent runs in a continuous loop to achieve its goal, effectively operating in a fully autonomous "auto mode."
 - **Owner Control:** The owner can gracefully stop the agent at any time by sending a simple signal, without needing to kill the process.
+- **Self-Improvement via Scripting:** The agent can write and execute its own shell scripts to perform complex tasks or create new tools for itself, operating within a secure `scripts/` directory.
 - **Goal-Oriented Operation:** Provide a high-level goal (e.g., "Harden system security and install monitoring tools"), and the agent will devise and execute a plan.
 - **Persistent History:** The agent saves its action history in `history.json`, allowing it to learn from past actions and resume its work after a restart.
 - **Secure Execution:** Actions are executed by a designated, non-root user (`AGENT_USER`) where possible, minimizing security risks.